isc-projects/forge/doc/coding-guidelines.md

 If you want to, open dedicated MRs for that, but please do that in moderation.
 This is a rabbit hole that can easily suck a lot of time.

-To check the code with pylint, use `check-style.sh` script.
+To check the code with pylint and other linters, use `lint.sh` script.

 Changelog
 ---------